Optimizing for Chrome’s “Articles for You” Content Suggestions

 - Universal Search features driven by machine learning and personalization, lifted from the SERPs, and repackaged into standalone apps and product features that anticipate your needs

 Some smart SEOs saw some of this coming years ago, referring to “Search Without SERPs” and “Zero Blue Links,” and most recently we saw Google experimenting with Zero Result SERPs.
 So the fact that Google’s been heading in this direction isn’t really news.
-We’re just seeing a continued evolution, as Google moves from proof-of-concept (I’ve personally never found Knowledge Panels in search results all that useful) to AI-powered, entity-based content recommendation and discovery features.
+We’re just seeing a continued evolution, as Google moves from proof-of-concept (I’ve personally never found Knowledge Panels in search results all that useful) to AI-powered, entity-based content recommendation and discovery features (now that’s useful).

 In terms of how you optimize for these types of results, let’s focus on that “entity-based” part I just mentioned.
 Here’s a closer look at the “Customize feed” options in the Google App:

-Right away we see the personalization based on my area (I live in the ‘burbs outside of DC-Baltimore), but what many SEOs will see when they look at this is a bunch of entities from Google’s Knowledge Graph.
+Right away it’s clear that the personalization is based on my location (I live in the ‘burbs outside of DC-Baltimore), but what many SEOs will see when they look at this is a group of entities from Google’s Knowledge Graph.
 Distinct entities are what make up the Knowledge Graph, and this has been a major focus of Google (and SEOs) for roughly the past six years — things, not strings.

-A Bonus Optimization Idea for Content Suggestion Features
+An Optimization Idea to Test for Content Suggestion Features

 With Schema.org, the Knowledge Graph, and topics-as-entities in mind, I’d like to propose an approach that I think makes a lot of sense.
 In a nutshell:

-Use the Interest and Demographic data in Google Analytics to determine new topics and categories that are highly relevant to your audience and that are likely to show up in content suggestion features.
+Use the Interest and Demographic data in the Google Analytics Audience reports to identify new topics and categories that are most likely to show up in content suggestion features.

 The ad industry got the memo on this years ago; advertisers are interested in your audience, not your content.
 Writing the content your audience is searching for has been SEO in a nutshell for most of my career, and it’s what any good keyword researcher is ultimately trying to figure out.
-But in 2018, it’s less about keywords and more about addressing the needs and interests of your audience, based on their actual behavior.
+But in 2018, it’s less about finding more keywords under a given topic and more about addressing the broader needs and interests of your audience based on interests, both implicit and explicit.

 Are Content Suggestions the Future of SEO?